Qualitative Numeric Planning: Reductions and Complexity: Qualitative Numerical Problems

 \subsection{QNPs: Syntax}

 The syntax of QNPs is defined as an extension of the STRIPS language with negation.
 A QNP is a tuple $Q=\tup{F,V,I,O,G}$ where the new component is a set $V$ of \emph{non-negative numerical variables} $X \in V$.
 These variables introduce the non-propositional atoms $X=0$ and their negations, denoted as $X > 0$.
 These literals can appear in the initial situation, action preconditions, and goals of $Q$.
-The effects of actions $a$ on a numerical variable $X$ can be just qualitative increments or qualitative decrements denoted by the expressions $Inc(X)$ and $Dec(X)$.
+The effects of actions $a$ on a numerical variable $X$ can be only qualitative increments or qualitative decrements denoted by the expressions $Inc(X)$ and $Dec(X)$, often abbreviated as $\INC{X}$ and $\DEC{X}$ respectively.
 We refer to $X=0$ and $X > 0$ as the $V$-literals for $X \in V$, and to $p$ and $\neg p$ for $p \in F$, as the $F$-literals in $Q$.

 \begin{definition} A QNP is a tuple $Q=\tup{F,V,I,O,G}$ where $F$ and $V$ are sets of propositional and numerical variables respectively, $I$ and $G$ denote the initial and goal situations, and $O$ is a set of actions $a$ with preconditions, and propositional and numerical effects that are denoted as $Pre(a)$, $\Eff(a)$, and $N(a)$ respectively.
 The $F$-literals can appear in $I$, $G$, $Pre(a)$, and $\Eff(a)$, while $V$-literals can appear in $I$, $G$, and $Pre(a)$.
-The numerical effects $N(a)$ only contains special atoms of the form $Inc(X)$ or $Dec(X)$ for the variables $X$ in $V$.
+The numerical effects $N(a)$ only contain special atoms of the form $Inc(X)$ or $Dec(X)$ for the variables $X$ in $V$.
 Actions with the $Dec(X)$ effect must feature the precondition $\GT{X}$ for any variable $X$ in $V$. \end{definition}

+The preconditions and effects of an action $a$ are denoted as pairs $\abst{Pre(a)}{\Eff(a), N(a)}$ where $N(a)$ contains the numerical effects; namely, expressions like $\INC{X}$ and $\DEC{X}$ that stand for the increment and decrement of variable $X$ respectively.
 QNPs are assumed to be syntactically consistent by requiring that no pair of complementary literals or qualitative effects appears in the initial situation, action effects, or goals.
 A pair of complementary literals or qualitative effects has the form $\{p,\neg p\}$ for some $p$ in $F$, or $\{\EQ{X},\GT{X}\}$ or $\{\DEC{X},\INC{X}\}$ for some $X$ in $V$.

-The preconditions, propositional and numerical effects for an action $a$ are denoted by pairs $\abst{Pre(a)}{\Eff(a), N(a)}$ where the $Inc(X)$ and $Dec(X)$ expressions in $N(a)$ are abbreviated by $\INC{X}$ and $\DEC{X}$ respectively.
-Before defining the semantics of QNPs, let us consider an example.